bisesi/Host-Ecology-and-Host-Range/README.md

 ### Authors:

-Ave T. Bisesi, Wolfram Moebius, Carey Nadell, Eleanore G. Hansen, Steven D. Bowden, William R. Harcombe
+Ave T. Bisesi, Wolfram Möbius, Carey Nadell, Eleanore G. Hansen, Steven D. Bowden, William R. Harcombe

 ## Repository Overview

 This code repository contains the necessary data and scripts to reproduce the figures and analyses presented in the manuscript, "Bacteriophage diet breadth is impacted by interactions between bacteria."
+The paper preprint is available at https://www.biorxiv.org/content/10.1101/2023.06.05.543762v1.

 To reproduce the analyses, clone or download the project and follow the instructions provided below.